 Bregenz is the capital city of Vorarlberg, Austria’s smallest and most western province.
 The city is known for its slow food culture, unique architectural style, and the wide variety of outdoor activities on its doorstep.
 Bregenz sits on the shores of Lake Constance, which provides the setting for the city’s incredible Bregenzer Festspiele; a summer festival with the world’s largest floating stage

 The first ever Bregenzer Festspiele took place in 1946, kicking off with a performance held on two barges moored on Lake Constance, one carrying the staging for Mozart’s Bastien et Bastienne, the other an orchestra.
 For a town that didn’t even have a theatre at the time, this inaugural performance and its surrounding week-long festival was ambitious – and proved to be a huge success.

 The Bregenzer Festspiele is now an internationally renowned event in the world of performing arts, with a programme of plays, orchestral concerts, workshops and, of course, operas.
 The leading opera takes place each night on the floating stage; as twilight falls over the water, the singers perform on sets of unimaginable scale and intricacy.
 A pack of scattered playing cards on which Carmen unfolds, a looming clown’s head watching over Rigoletto, a giant skeleton propping open a blank book as A Masked Ball is performed on its pages – the iconic floating stage never fails to astound the audience.

-In 2021, the Bregenzer Festspiele will begin with a lake-stage performance of Puccini’s Madama Butterfly.
-That’s definitely something to look forward to
+In 2021, the Bregenzer Festspiele will begin with a lake-stage performance of Verdi's Rigoletto.
+That’s definitely something to look forward to.

 High-res images are available to download below.
 For further information such as exact prices, dates and addresses, please email@example.com.
 Up-to-date information about Coronavirus in Austria can be found on our website.